+What has been your most memorable crossing.
+Do you have a favourite anchorage?
 That’s a tricky question.
 We have lots of great memories on board Moonwave.
 We love to anchor in the turquoise blue water of the Bahamas.
 Recently we have fallen in love with French Polynesia.
 Thailand was also a highlight… As you can see, it’s hard to choose, there are just so many beautiful anchorages around.
 A good anchorage from our point of view is quiet, with good holding, a nice breeze and warm clear water.
 Lots of places fall into this category 😉

 How does Moonwave sail?
 Is she a difficult boat to manage?

 In short, a performance catamaran like Moonwave needs a lot of attention but she is easy to sail.
 There are 2 different aspects to consider.

 The first one is preparation and maintenance, and this part requires constant attention, involvement, effort, organization and finance.
 This is why these high end cats, despite what the builder/sales team will tell you, require a full time presence and if you do not have this kind of time you are going to need crew.

 The second aspect is the pure sailing/navigation, and this entirely depends on the program.
 A racing program brings its own difficulties, but if we are only talking cruising and simple navigation, she is the easiest thing to sail.

 With the level of technology available today you could easily fool a beginner into thinking he knows how to sail after spending few hours onboard Moonwave.